Travel While on OPT/STEM OPT Extension

 • A valid Employment Authorization Document (EAD card)

-Please note: Leaving and reentering the U.S. after graduation while an OPT or STEM OPT application is pending with the USCIS, or if you are unemployed, is risky-travel is not recommended.
-If you are in this situation and need to travel abroad, please consult with the International Student Programs & Services office.
+Please note: Leaving and reentering the U.S. after graduation while an OPT or STEM OPT application is pending with the USCIS, or if you are unemployed, should be undertaken with caution.
+If you are in this situation and need to travel abroad, please consult with the DSO.
+If USCIS approves your OPT application, you will be expected to have your EAD in hand to re-enter the United States.
+Like a request for further information, USCIS can only send the EAD to your U.S. address.

 Failure to have the proper documentation with you can result in you being denied reentry into the U.S. or you being granted temporary, conditional entry with a I-515A.